iivanoo/covid-apps-observer/data/data_uk/reports/resources/appinventor.ai_david_taylor.Coronavirus_help2020___1.1/report.md

 > This is a great App for up to date info, I live in spain and although I am english all my spanish friends can use the app due to it's multi language feature first class<br> :date: __2020-04-20 15:23:09__

 > Great app, very useful information, and easy to use.<br> :date: __2020-04-15 00:21:51__

-> Keeps all links on latest info in the same place with a handy translation tool, easy to use with a clear layout.<br> :date: __2020-04-14 21:12:59__